networkx/nx-parallel/README.md

-NX-Parallel
+nx_parallel
 -----------

-A NetworkX backend plugin which uses dask for parallelization.
+A NetworkX backend plugin which uses joblib and multiprocessing for parallelization.

 ``` python
 In [1]: import networkx as nx; import nx_parallel